crosstheages/public-data/patch-notes-arise.md

 `2025-07-23 08:00 UTC`

 This playtest is only available from Epic Games for Windows Platform.

 Note that Easy Anti-Cheat is now active and required to play Arise

 ### Content
+- You can play using a keyboard and mouse or an Xbox gamepad (PlayStation controllers and other types are not currently supported)
 - A feature to reduce the key is now available from the Artellium map
 - One dungeon is available for this Closed Playtest: CERAK Cave
 - Matchmaking has been disabled during this phase